lioumens/UW-SGSA-Website/reading.md

 ### Linear Regression

 * *Applied Linear Statistical Models by Kutner, Nachtsheim, and Neter* seems to be a silent favorite if you are new to linear regression.
 It's a big book, and fairly detailed.
+Also contains experimental design stuff.
 Suitable for students wishing to learn linear regression from outside of statistics as well.
 * *Linear Models in Statistics, Rencher and Schaalje*.
 If you're a graduate student new to regression, this is a good place to start.
 Develops a rigorous and step-by-step framework for classic linear regression.
 The book is used for parts of Stat849.

 ### Experimental Design

 * *A First Course in Experimental Design, Oehlert*.
 Great introduction to experimental design.
 Very readable.
+* *Analysis of Messy Data, Milliken and Johnson*.
+This book seems to be a classic, but I wouldn't recommend learning from it.
+I found it a little difficult to work through.
+Beware, there are quite a few errors in the book too, so find an errata.

 ### Mathematical Statistics